The History of JN

 Things were going great.
 So great that we decided to exploit our user base and totally brainwash them into using that website called Marapets!
 This was, of course, our 2007 April Fool's joke.
 If you'd like to see what the joke looked like, take a peek by clicking here.
 Just a warning - the artwork is bright and may be painful to the eyes.

-A couple days after April Fool's, we released a fun, little department on JN, the Pet Directory.
+A couple days after April Fool's, we released a fun, little department on JN, the Pet Directory (since closed down).
 It's our answer to the numerous petpages on Neopets that document a pet for each species and color of Neopet.
 However, we've easily combined about 4,698 petpages into one, neat package.
-You can add your own pets today!

 To celebrate Easter, we also had a fun little Negg hunt.
 Twelve neggs were stolen by rabid, mutated cybunnies.
 They were in totally random places around the site.
 Upon finding each one, a question about one of our staffers had to be answered.
 It was definitely one of our more challenging competitions!
 All in all, we had 146 people completely finish and rescue all 12 neggs. :) The neggs were drawn by the infinitely talented Rosie, whom you heard about a couple paragraphs up.
 All twelve of them were absolutely stunning, and most of them were completely original.
 You can read all about that first Negg Hunt here.